Residential Treatment and Day Treatment for Adults with Anxiety

 - excessive social monitoring

 If young adults do not have healthy coping skills and an effective treatment strategy in place, they may find themselves in crisis or unable to function on a day-to-day basis.

-Young adults with anxiety entering the residential treatment program at Skyland Trail admit to the Rollins Campus.
-The Rollins Campus is a specialized residential community for young adults ages 18 to 24.
+Young adults with anxiety entering the residential treatment program at Skyland Trail admit to the Rollins Campus or South Campus and reside in a private room with a private bathroom.